Green Island (Antigua and Barbuda): Geography

 Administratively, it belongs to the Saint Phillip Parish.

+Environment

 The island itself measures about two kilometers from west to east; its width varies by two south-facing peninsulas in the range of a few hundred meters (maximum 650 m), forming several sheltered bays.
 Altogether, the island has an area of about 40ha.

 A sea-side peninsula ends in the Man of War Point, as the eastern tip of Antigua (as a region, east point of the main island the Neck of Land), from which the Atlantic Ocean extends over nearly 4,000 kilometers to the approximately latitude Cape Verde.

 The island rises only a few meters above sea level, and is composed of tropical brushwood and partly lined by rock, partly by pure white beaches.
 On both sides are reefs and rocks in front, the northern reef blocks the entire Nonsuch Bay and extends to Long Bay.

+Important Bird Area

+The island forms part of Antigua’s Offshore Islands Important Bird Area (IBA), designated as such by BirdLife International because it supports significant populations of various bird species, including West Indian whistling-ducks, brown pelicans, laughing gulls, and least and royal terns.